 The proposed site is located within Land Subject to Coastal Storm Flowage; therefore, the site does not have to meet Stormwater Management Standard No.2 - Post-development peak discharge rates.
-However, all impervious areas will be directed to the constructed wetland.
-This will remove the required 80% TSS from the runoff prior to leaving the site.
+However, all impervious areas will be directed to the roadway drainage system and a Stormceptor treatment device as well as a constructed wetland at the rear of the site.
+The Stormceptor device will remove the required 80% TSS from the runoff prior to leaving the site.